Aran-Fey/programming-advice/docs/source/python/metaclasses.rst

     >>> type('MyClass', (), {})
     <class '__main__.MyClass'>

 Neat, isn't it?
 Because classes are objects just like everything else, they behave in ways we're already familiar with.
 The term "metaclass" is something we use to refer to classes like ``type``, i.e. classes that generate other classes.
 That's the only difference between a regular class and a metaclass: Instantiating a regular class creates a new object, but instantiating a metaclass creates a new class.
-That's really all there is to it.
 A simple concept, don't you think?

 Using metaclasses
 ============================